Monitor containers in the Orion Platform

 - Organize containers on Orion Maps.

-To get started monitoring containers quickly:
+To start monitoring containers quickly:

 - Adjust your environment to satisfy container monitoring requirements.